algorandfoundation/xGov/Proposals/xGov180.md

 ## Experience with Algorand
 I have full stack OSS experience building and managing development of voting software on Algorand.

-<a https://github.com/ChoiceCoin/v2> Choice Coin v2 </a>
+<a href="https://github.com/ChoiceCoin/v2"> Choice Coin v2 </a>
 <a https://github.com/ChoiceCoin/Voting> Choice Coin Voting </a>

 I also have extensive experience writing research on Algorand.
-<a https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3913316> Decentralized Decisions on Algorand with Choice Coin </a>
+<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3913316"> Decentralized Decisions on Algorand with Choice Coin </a>
-<a https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3819055> Algorand Autonomous </a>
+<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3819055"> Algorand Autonomous </a>

-I am also very active in the Algorand Developer Forum.
+I am also active in the Algorand Developer Forum and have been participating in discussion there since April of 2021.

+<a href"https://forum.algorand.org/u/bhaney44/notifications">Brian Haney Algorand Forum</a>

 ## Present Proposal
 - Research.
 (2 weeks) Collecting data, articles, and information relating to voting technologies and Algorand.